MicrosoftDocs/sccm-docs-powershell-ref/sccm-ps/ConfigurationManager/Set-CMGlobalConditionFile.md

 ## DESCRIPTION

-The **Set-CMGlobalConditionAssembly** cmdlet modifies settings for an Assembly type global condition in Microsoft System Center Configuration Manager.
+The **Set-CMGlobalConditionFile** cmdlet modifies settings for a File System type global condition in Microsoft System Center Configuration Manager.

 ## EXAMPLES